 Important To Remember

 Having a large number of coins in circulation doesn’t inherently make a cryptocurrency valuable.
 In fact, many experts agree that digital scarcity is one of the main factors in the price of Bitcoin continually going up over time.
-That said, for a practical payment coin like XRP, having a large number of coins in circulation is useful because it makes the currency more accessible and flexible (easier to subdivide payment units).
+That said, for a practical payment coin like XRP, having a large number of coins in circulation is useful because it can make the currency more accessible and flexible.

 SEC vs Ripple

 Ripple has never really left the spotlight in the crypto world.
-In its early days, this was often hype about XRP being the next big thing.
+For much of its life, XRP has had a home in the top ten cryptocurrencies by market cap.
 But in recent years, Ripple has been in the limelight because of its legal troubles with the Securities and Exchange Commission (SEC).

 In late 2020, the SEC filed a lawsuit against Ripple and its current and former CEOs.
-It was alleged Ripple executives “raised over $1.3 billion through an unregistered, ongoing digital asset securities offering”.
-Two years later, in 2022, the case is still ongoing.
+It was alleged Ripple executives ‘raised over $1.3 billion through an unregistered, ongoing digital asset securities offering’.

 Where to trade XRP